Inertia Pricing in Stochastic Electricity Markets: Preliminaries

 \subsection{System Inertia Requirements}

 Fig.~\ref{fig:RoCoF definition} shows the system frequency after a sudden generation deficit (e.g., an unplanned generator outage or load spike).
 The resulting frequency excursion can be characterized by the rate of change of frequency (RoCoF), the frequency nadir (the minimum instantaneous frequency) and the steady-state frequency.
 The greatest RoCoF occurs at the outset of the excursion, when the power imbalance is maximal.
-To ensure power system stability, the inertia response must be such that the maximum RoCoF, frequency nadir and steady state frequency are kept within predefined limits.
-Thus, by varying the equivalent system inertia $H_{eq}$ in \cref{Heq}, one must ensure the provision of the minimum system inertia requirements.
-We define the minimum equivalent inertia requirement $H_{\min}$ as:
+To ensure power system stability, the inertial response must be such that the maximum RoCoF, frequency nadir and steady state frequency are kept within predefined limits.
+Thus, by varying the equivalent system inertia $H_{eq}$ in \cref{Heq}, one must ensure the provision of the minimum system inertia requirements ($H_{\min}$).
+Note that the maximum RoCoF only depends on $H_{eq}$ and the steady-state frequency deviation is determined only by the damping and droop gain in the affine control process, while the frequency nadir depends on all aforementioned variables \cite{paturet2020economic}.
+Thus, $H_{\min}$ is a function of the maximum allowable RoCoF and frequency nadir, and it should be equal to the greater value of the inertia constant requirements determined by the RoCoF limit and the frequency nadir limit.
+As reported in \cite{paturet2020economic}, $H_{\min}$ can be computed as:

-where ${\left| {P_{im}^{\max}} \right|}$ is the absolute value of the maximum anticipated power imbalance in the system (e.g. following a credible contingency), $f_{\max}^{\prime}$ is the maximum admissible RoCoF, $\Delta {f_{\max}}$ is the maximum admissible frequency deviation at nadir, $t_{nadir}$ is the time instance of frequency nadir, and $T$, $D$, $R_g$, $F_g$ and $\varsigma$ are control parameters for synchronous machines \cite{markovic2018lqr}.
+where ${\left| {P_{im}^{\max}} \right|}$ is the absolute value of the maximum anticipated power imbalance in the system (e.g. following a credible contingency), $f_{\max}^{\prime}$ is the maximum admissible RoCoF, $\Delta {f_{\max}}$ is the maximum admissible frequency deviation at nadir, $T$ is the time constant of generators (assume the equal time constant for all synchronous generators), $t_m$ is the time instance of frequency nadir, $R_g$, $F_g$, $D$, $\varsigma$, and $\omega_n$ are defined as the droop gain, the fraction of power generated by synchronous generators, the damping constant, the damping ratio, and the natural frequency, respectively, and the specific calculation method of these values can be found in \cite{markovic2018lqr}.
 The first and the second terms in \cref{Hmin} are determined by the RoCoF and nadir limits, respectively.
 However, we note similarly to \cite{paturet2020economic} that RoCoF limit violations are more common and greater than nadir limit violations.
 Therefore, we focus on the inertia requirements determined by the RoCoF limit for calculating $H_{\min}$.

 Note that the same requirements must hold for an event with a sudden generation surplus (e.g., unplanned outage of a large industrial load), where the frequency deviation must be contained by an upper limit (frequency zenith).